FurkanSahinnn/twitter-hatefull-speech-detection/README.md

 # Twitter Hatefull Speech Detection
-I developed a hateful speech detection model using the dataset named "turkish offensive language detection" available on Kaggle, which can be found at this link [https://www.kaggle.com/datasets/toygarr/turkish-offensive-language-detection](https://www.kaggle.com/datasets/toygarr/turkish-offensive-language-detection).
+I developed a hateful speech detection model using the dataset named "turkish offensive language detection" available on Kaggle, which can be found at this link: [https://www.kaggle.com/datasets/toygarr/turkish-offensive-language-detection](https://www.kaggle.com/datasets/toygarr/turkish-offensive-language-detection).
 The steps I followed are as follows:
 * Found a suitable dataset and reviewed it.
 * Removed symbols like @ and # along with the accompanying text using regex.
 * Solved the Turkish character problem.